moritzblum/LiteralEvaluation/README.md

 Please follow the instructions below to set up the environment and datasets to reproduce the experiments.

 #### 1. Set-up a Conda Environment and Install Dependencies
-Set up the environment for all experiments (except TransEA) by running the following commands:
+Set up the environment for all experiments (except TransEA & KGA) by running the following commands:
 ```
 conda create --name literale python=3.6.13
 pip install -r requirements-literale.txt